tsrira/General_Assist_Langchain/README.md

 - **Modern Streamlit UI**: Clean and interactive user experience.

 ## 💡 Usage
-Step 1: Click "Upload your Student Handbook PDF" on the sidebar.
+Step 1: Click "Upload your Multiple PDFs files" on the sidebar.

-Step 2: Type your questions about policies, exams, support, grading, and more!
+Step 2: Type your questions related to the FAQs specified in the Pdfs, and more!

 Step 3: The chatbot will return answers that are strictly grounded in the context of your uploaded document.
 If the information doesn’t exist, it refuses politely.

+The streamlit app link is [General Assit RAG] (https://generalassistlangchain-chatbot.streamlit.app/)

 ## 📦 Technologies Used
 Streamlit